IBM: 1960s–1980s

 In 1969, the United States of America alleged that IBM violated the Sherman Antitrust Act by monopolizing or attempting to monopolize the general-purpose electronic digital computer system market, specifically computers designed primarily for business, and subsequently alleged that IBM violated the antitrust laws in IBM's actions directed against leasing companies and plug-compatible peripheral manufacturers.
 Shortly after, IBM unbundled its software and services in what many observers believed was a direct result of the lawsuit, creating a competitive market for software.
 In 1982, the Department of Justice dropped the case as "without merit".

-Also in 1969, IBM engineer Forrest Parry invented the magnetic stripe card that would become ubiquitous for credit/debit/ATM cards, driver's licenses, rapid transit cards, and a multitude of other identity and access control applications.
+Also in 1969, IBM engineer Forrest Parry invented the magnetic stripe card that would become ubiquitous for credit/debit/ATM cards, driver's licenses, rapid transit cards and a multitude of other identity and access control applications.
 IBM pioneered the manufacture of these cards, and for most of the 1970s, the data processing systems and software for such applications ran exclusively on IBM computers.
 In 1974, IBM engineer George J. Laurer developed the Universal Product Code.
 IBM and the World Bank first introduced financial swaps to the public in 1981, when they entered into a swap agreement.

-The IBM PC, originally designated IBM 5150, was introduced in 1981, and it soon became an industry standard.
-In 1991 IBM spun out its printer manufacturing into a new business called Lexmark.
+IBM entered the microcomputer market in the 1980s with the IBM Personal Computer (IBM 5150).
+The computer, which spawned a long line of successors, had a profound influence on the development of the personal computer market and became one of IBM's best selling products of all time.
+Because of a lack of foresight by IBM, the PC was not well protected by intellectual property laws.
+As a consequence, IBM quickly began losing its market dominance to emerging, compatible competitors in the PC market.

+In 1985, IBM collaborated with Microsoft to develop a new operating system, which was released as OS/2.
+Following a dispute, Microsoft severed the collaboration and IBM continued development of OS/2 on its own but it failed in the marketplace against Microsoft's Windows during the mid-1990s.